-Unlike the FamilySearch copy (see below), birth records show the mother's maiden name from about 1900, marriage records include both parties' names from 1880 and death entries will include martial status from 1965.
+Unlike the FamilySearch copy (see below), these birth indexes show the mother's maiden name from about 1900 and marriage records include both parties' names from the start.

 FamilySearch: The Latter-Day Saints (Mormon) website includes a partial transcript of Irish birth records 1864-1881, as well as a complete transcript of their microflims of GRO indexes up to 1922 (all-Ireland) and 1958 (Republic of Ireland).
 Ancestry and FindMyPast.ie each a copy of both.

 Eleven of the heritage centres whose records are at Rootsireland (€) have transcribed at least some local Superintendent Registrar's registers, usually up to 1921.
 Some areas (e.g. Donegal) are complete.

 All historic GRO records within the six counties now part of Northern Ireland (births to 1921, marriages to 1946, deaths to 1971) are searchable online at https://geni.nidirect.gov.uk (€).

 Assorted: Various individuals and organisations have transcribed records covering their area of interest.